Haven't filed your taxes yet? Here are key things to know.

 But the IRS is processing returns faster this year, according to its own data and tax experts.

-The tax agency has received about 46 million tax returns through February 24, the most recent data available.an increase of 1.3% from last year, and has processed 45.7 million of them — a boost of 4.3% from a year earlier.
+The tax agency has received about 46 million tax returns through Feb.
+24, the most recent data available — an increase of 1.3% from last year, and has processed 45.7 million of them — a boost of 4.3% from a year earlier.
 The IRS has invested in hiring new agents and customer service reps, which is easing some of the problems experienced in prior years, experts say.

 "The response time has been better, customer service time has been better," said Keith Hall, a CPA and CEO of the National Association for the Self-Employed, an organization for small business owners.
 "So far, the IRS has dramatically improved the service side of what they do."